 Yesterday was National Single Parent Day.
 And this week reminded me in spades of the challenges for the single mom.
 For one, life has rushed at me full throttle and I’m juggling numerous issues and people and to do’s.
 Then too, I have some important decisions to make and my thoughts have been tumbling over the options .

 I appreciate the quiet evenings when I can think my own thoughts and work uninterrupted.
-But the quiet is also a stark reminder of how alone I am.
+But the quiet is also a stark reminder that I’m alone.
+As much as I want to fix that pain, I don’t want to turn to unhealthy ways to cope.
+Here are intentional ways to manage loneliness as a single mom.

 1. Cultivate deep friendships.